CodePartnersMD/MD201-02/Weeks-3-4/Lecture-4/Sprint2-Milestone4.md

-# Assignment Overview: Lab 9
+# Sprint 2 Milestone 4

 Continue working on the functionality of your **sales.html** page if you do not have it working 100% yet, including the row of totals across the bottom.